Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 This function is responsible for loading the XCLBIN file into the device.

 #### Datamover Class
-This class provides the following methods for controlling/monitoring this kernel:
+This class provides the following methods for controlling/monitoring the kernel:
 * init(): opens the kernel, and sets the kernel parameters (location of the buffer object, and its length).
 * run(): starts execution of the datamover kernel
 * waitTo_complete(): waits for the datamover kernel to finish